How Do You Know If Mold Is Active? What to Know

 What Causes Mold to Grow in Your Home?

 In most cases, the natural presence of spores isn’t a problem.
 However, it will become a problem if your home has the right conditions for them to grow.

-These are just a few common areas that spores grow.
+These are just a few common areas where spores grow.
 As long as the environment is moist, you can find spores pretty much anywhere.
 They can grow on:

 - Paper products